Native App Studio

 Office hours are opportunities for help with projects and exercise materials alongside the course’s teaching assistants.
-Office hours are scheduled in the offical time tables.
+Office hours are scheduled in the official timetable.

 For students who avail themselves of the course’s other resources but still find themselves struggling, the course offers tutoring, to the extent possible, providing opportunities for students to work with the course’s staff one-on-one or in particularly small groups.
 To arrange, contact the course’s heads.

 No books are required for students of the Android platform, but the following book may provide additional learning material: Bill Phillips, Chris Stewart and Kristin Marsicano, Android Programming, the Big Nerd Ranch Guide.

 All work that you do toward fulfillment of this course’s expectations must be your own work.
 You may read and comment upon classmates’ code toward fulfillment of projects’ code reviews but only for classmates whose code is assigned to you by the course’s staff for review.
 You may integrate ideas and techniques that you glean from your reviews of classmates’ code and from classmates’ reviews of your code into your own work, so long as you attribute those ideas and techniques back to your classmates, as with comments in your own code.
 You may discuss projects, including designs, but you may not share code.
 In other words, you may communicate with those classmates in English, but you may not communicate in Swift, Java, or Objective-C and such languages.
 If in doubt as to the appropriateness of some discussion, contact the course’s heads.